|Guide||♦||5 Triplogs||0 Topics|

 The Crossover Trail heads in a westwardly direction undulating slightly as it progresses.
-As you proceed on clear, cold days you'll see"clouds" emanating from the ground (Palo Verde Nuclear Plant), and closer in the foreground you'll start to distinguish a brown, block-like building (Estrella Foothills High School).
+As you proceed on clear, cold days, you'll see"clouds" emanating from the ground (Palo Verde Nuclear Plant), and closer in the foreground, you'll start to distinguish a brown, block-like building (Estrella Foothills High School).
 To the north, you'll have foothills of the Estrella's and to the south, is a large sandy wash.
-The wash is hard to see for most of the trail but the green trees and shrubs that line it will identify its location.
+The wash is hard to see for most of the trail, but the green trees and shrubs that line it will identify its location.
 The trail itself does not change in elevation much, in fact, it only drops about 20 feet in the 0.9 miles.
 The trail is a dual-track that I (seriously) believe was constructed by driving a quad with a steel screen behind it.
 The trail is distinct but is still pretty rocky - racked rocks.
-The trail people did do a nice job on the wash crossings.
-5 minor washes are transversed and all of them have easy entry and exit points.
-At 0.9 miles the Crossover Trail ends at a "fenced open gate".
+The trail people did do an excellent job on the wash crossings.
+Five minor washes are transversed, and all of them have easy entry and exit points.
+At 0.9 miles, the Crossover Trail ends at a "fenced open gate".
 There is a pay station here for those who might be accessing the preserve from the Estrella Community.
 The Crossover Trail is currently not signed from this end.
-But as I said earlier I believe it is the only trail that connects the two systems.
+But as I said earlier, I believe it is the only trail that connects the two systems.

 There are no water sources along this trail.
 But there is a drinking fountain at the Toothaker TH, which you would most likely use if you were starting from within the regional park.
 Realize this is 5 miles away from the Crossover Trail.
 There is also a drinking fountain at the Estrella Mountain Ranch Community TH.
 This TH is located just north of the Estrella Foothills High School, next to a bike track and a park.
 Realize this is 2 miles away from the Crossover Trail.